 What is a Melatonin Hangover?

-To grasp the occurrence of the melatonin hangover, understanding melatonin’s role in our sleep is essential.
+To grasp the occurrence of the melatonin hangover, understanding melatonin’s role in our sleep cycle is essential.
 Low levels of melatonin (.3mg) are required by the body to regulate our circadian rhythm (our internal clock that tells us whether to sleep or stay awake).
 Taking a melatonin supplement before bed gives us the opportunity to reset our circadian rhythm, which may be temporarily out of balance.
 However, if the dose is too high (anything over our naturally occurring .3 mg) the result will inevitably be an unpleasant melatonin hangover.
+Unfortunately, many people don’t know how much melatonin to take, often leading to unwanted hangover symptoms.
 Simply put, the hangover sensation occurs when too much melatonin floods the body, causing too much of a good thing to disrupt our sleep-wake clock even further and cause daytime drowsiness.

 What Causes a Melatonin Hangover?